Love Power (Disenchanted song)

 "Love Power" is a song written by composer Alan Menken and lyricist Stephen Schwartz for Disney's musical fantasy film Disenchanted (2022), the sequel to the 2007 film Enchanted.
-The song is performed by American actress and singer Idina Menzel, who plays Nancy Tremaine in the film series.
-"Love Power" is a Broadway musical-inspired power ballad, with lyrics lobbying for the strength that love and memories have to overcome difficult situations.
+The song is performed by American actress and singer Idina Menzel, who plays Nancy Tremaine in both films.
+It is a Broadway-inspired power ballad, with lyrics advocating for the strength that love and memories have to overcome challenges.
 Menzel also recorded a pop version of the song, entitled "Love Power (End Credit Version)", for the film's closing credits, which Walt Disney Records released as its soundtrack's lead single in November 2022.

-Despite her musical experience, Menzel does not sing in Enchanted.
-Although the songwriters had written two songs intended for her, both were ultimately discarded, which Menzel and the writers attributed to the non-musical nature of her character.
-Menken composed "Love Power" with references to the songs "Let It Go" from Frozen (2013) and "Defying Gravity" from Wicked (2003) in mind, both of which were originally performed by Menzel.
-Menzel recorded "Love Power" from her home during lockdown, from which most of her demo vocals were retained for the final version.
+Despite her musical experience, Menzel does not sing in Enchanted due to the non-musical nature of her character, which Disney had hoped to correct in the sequel.
+Menken composed "Love Power" with references to Menzel's signature songs – "Let It Go" from Frozen (2013) and "Defying Gravity" from Wicked (2003) – in mind, and included allusions to the latter at the behest of Schwartz, its songwriter.
+Due to the COVID-19 pandemic, the singer recorded it in her home during lockdown, and most of her demo's vocals were retained for the final version.
+In the sequel, Nancy – now the Queen of Andalasia – encourages Morgan to use cherished memories of her stepmother, Giselle, to undo a curse that has turned her wicked.

-In the sequel, Nancy – now the Queen of Andalasia – encourages Morgan to use cherished memories of her stepmother, Giselle, to undo a wish that has unintentionally turned her into a wicked stepmother.
-The majority of the song takes place during an animated sequence set in the fictional kingdom of Andalasia.
-Actress Amy Adams, who plays Giselle, sings a brief a capella reprise of "Love Power" during the film's climax.
-"Love Power" received mixed reviews from critics upon release, most of whom praised Menzel's vocal performance but found the song itself unoriginal.
-Many reviewers also compared "Love Power" to Menzel's previous work from Wicked and Disney's own Frozen franchise.
+Most of the song takes place during an animated sequence set in the fictional kingdom of Andalasia.
+Actress Amy Adams, who plays Giselle, briefly reprises the song a cappella during the film's climax.
+"Love Power" received mixed reviews from critics upon release, most of whom praised Menzel's performance but found the song unmemorable.
+Many reviewers also compared it to Menzel's previous work from Wicked and Disney's own Frozen franchise.